 {INAF - Astrophysics and Space Science Observatory of Bologna, Via Gobetti 93/3, 40129 Bologna, Italy\\ \and Department of Physics and Astronomy, University of Bologna, Via Gobetti 93/2, 40129 Bologna, Italy \and Kapteyn Astronomical Institute, University of Groningen, Landleven 12, 9747 AD Groningen, The Netherlands }

-\abstract {We present the results of the first systematic and dedicated high-resolution chemical analysis of the Thamnos substructure, a candidate relic of the process of hierarchical merger of the Milky Way.
-The analysis is perfomed in comparison with the \textit{Gaia}-Sausage-Enceladus (GSE) remnant, within the fully self-consistent and homogeneous framework established by the WRS project.
-We analyse high-resolution and high signal-to-noise ratio spectra obtained with UVES at VLT for $212$ Red Giant Branch stars classified as candidate members of Thamnos and GSE, based on selections in the space of the integrals of motion.
-We derive precise abundances for $16$ atomic species.
-Compared to GSE, stars attributed to the Thamnos substructure are, on average, more metal-poor, yet most of them show relatively higher [X/Fe] abundance ratios in several elements, like Na, Mg, Al, Ca, Cu, Zn, as well as lower [Eu/Fe].
+\abstract {We present the results of the first systematic and dedicated high-resolution chemical analysis of the Thamnos substructure, a candidate relic of the process of hierarchical merging of the Milky Way.
+The analysis was performed in comparison with the \textit{Gaia}-Sausage-Enceladus (GSE) remnant, within the fully self-consistent and homogeneous framework established by the $\lq$A Walk on the Retrograde Side’ (WRS) project.
+We analysed high-resolution and high signal-to-noise ratio spectra obtained with UVES at VLT for $212$ red giant branch stars classified as candidate members of Thamnos and GSE, based on selections in the space of the integrals of motion.
+We derived precise abundances for $16$ atomic species.
+Compared to GSE, stars attributed to the Thamnos substructure are, on average, more metal-poor, yet most of them show higher [X/Fe] abundance ratios in several elements, such as Na, Mg, Al, Ca, Cu, and Zn, as well as lower [Eu/Fe].
 The majority of candidate Thamnos stars show chemical signatures more consistent with the in situ Milky Way halo rather than a typical low-mass accreted dwarf galaxy.
 Our findings are further supported by comparisons with tailored galactic chemical evolution models, which fall short in reproducing the observed enhancement in the $\alpha$-elements, but are able to fit the more metal-poor component present in the Thamnos substructure.
 These results confirm a high level of contamination in the Thamnos substructure from the in situ population and to a lesser degree from GSE, while still leaving room for a genuine accreted population from a small disrupted dwarf galaxy.}

 \keywords{stars: abundances -– Galaxy: abundances –- Galaxy: formation –- Galaxy: halo }